1885 - 1916

 Panel Ref: VI.N.25

-Alfred Christopher Allan was born in Dundee.
-He was the son of David and Agnes Strang Melville of 5 South George Street, Dundee.
-Prior to the war he was employed by the Dundee Courier as a clerk within the Commercial Department.
+Alfred Christopher was born in Dundee.
+He was the son of David Allan and his wife Agnes Strang (nee Melville) who lived in 5 South George Street, Dundee during the war.
+Prior to the war Alfred was employed by the Dundee Courier as a clerk within the Commercial Department.

 “COURIER” EMPLOYEE KILLED.

-He now lies in Bucquoy Road, Cemetery, Fichieux.
-The Inscription on his headstone reads:
+Alfred now rests at Bucquoy Road, Cemetery, Fichieux. where his headstone bears the epitaph:

 "UNTIL THE DAY DAWN AND THE SHADOWS FLEE AWAY"